simbricks/simbricks/doc/user/troubleshooting.rst

   SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ###################################
-Troubleshooting
+Troubleshooting / FAQ
 ###################################

+This is a collection of common troubleshooting tips and answers to frequently asked questions.

 ************************************
-Is my Simulation Stuck or just Slow?
+Is My Simulation Stuck or Just Slow?
 ************************************

 It is possible to check the current timestamp of individual component